The Little Decisions After a Crash That End Up Being the Big Ones

 Some cases resolve quickly.
 Others get complicated: disputed fault, multiple vehicles, coverage issues, future treatment needs, work disruption.
 That’s when the claim becomes less about “filling out forms” and more about building a coherent narrative backed by evidence.

-A structured advocate can preserve evidence, handle insurer tactics, and build the damages picture so the settlement reflects reality.
-If you want a crash-focused anchor that naturally fits right here, auto injury attorney belongs in this section where complexity tends to show up.
+An auto injury attorney can preserve evidence, handle insurer tactics, and build the damages picture so the settlement reflects reality.

 Section 4: The vehicle damage story matters more than most people realize